Tumne/star-trakker/README.md

 ## Captain’s log (Stardate 74328.9):

-I have built a **Start Trakker** app that solves all the following challenges:
+I have built a **Star Trakker** app that solves all the following challenges:

 - Display lists and selected content from a data tree structure
 - Search and highlight content while preventing xss vulnerabilities